Augus1999/pyPDFeditor-GUI/README.md

 ## Install & Run
 Run `$ pip install -r requirements.txt` to install all required packages.

-Run `$ python pdfEditor.py` to open the main application.
+Run `$ python pdfEditor.py` to open the application window.

-Run `$ python decrypter.py` to save a password-withdrawn file if you see 'cannot open an encrypted file' warning in the main application.

 If you are working on Windows platform and having no Python3 installed, download pyinstaller-prepackaged executable files [here](https://github.com/Augus1999/pyPDFeditor-GUI/releases).